I tried the Dyson hairdryer so you don’t have to

 So, I wanted a Dyson hairdryer, but I knew there was absolutely no chance in hell of me getting one, for the simple reason that these bad boys cost £300 each, and even I can see that £300 is a lot of money for a hairdryer.
-Luckily, though, my friend Lindsay recently got one as a gift, and very kindly offered to let me borrow if for a quick review.
+Luckily, though, my friend Lindsay recently got one as a gift, and very kindly offered to let me borrow it: purely for the purposes of writing this Dyson hairdryer review, you understand.
+Not remotely so I could decide whether or not to buy one for myself: nuh-uh.
 She even packaged it up all nicely in the box it came in:

 First impressions?
 LOVE it.
 It’s pink, it’s as light as a feather, it comes with no less than three different attachments … and OK, two of them look pretty similar to my un-educated eye (I know most of my readers already know this, but for those of you just joining us, I am Not A Hair Person.
 I know absolutely nothing about hair other than that it grows out of my head, so if you’re hoping for expert commentary here, I’m afraid that, “It’s pink!” is probably as technical as this review is going to get, unfortunately…), and one of them is a diffuser, which I’ve never really understood, but still: it might be expensive, but at least it LOOKS it, right?